netropy/fpintro/README.md

 This tutorial contains the excercises and notes of an introductory programming session with a high school student.

-While there are many websites and tools for "getting kids excited about programming", [for example](https://www.makeuseof.com/tag/10-tools-to-get-kids-excited-about-programming), we choose to follow this great tutorial: [Klipse for Kids](http://kids.klipse.tech).
+While there are many websites and tools for ["getting kids excited about programming"](https://www.makeuseof.com/tag/10-tools-to-get-kids-excited-about-programming), we choose to try out this great tutorial: [Klipse for Kids](http://kids.klipse.tech).

 Since this was a self-directed study on programming, this document carries many links to useful articles from [Wikipedia](https://www.wikipedia.org/).